 What I find so wonderful about this video is that we can all apply Barbara's approach to dealing with our negative voices—even if we aren't yet real estate moguls, even if we haven't yet finished high school.
 In fact, this is an excellent way of dealing with that voice when studying for the SAT and ACT.

-First of all, recognize that the voice telling you that you are "stupid" (or whatever idea the voice has grasped onto) isn't personal and it isn't based on what you have or have not yet accomplished.
+First of all, recognize that the voice in your head telling you that you are "stupid" (or whatever idea the voice has grasped onto) isn't personal.
 If it's telling the same thing to Barbara Corcoran today, it can't be based on fact.

 Second, say, "Thank you" to the voice.
 You have a choice here.
 You can either let the voice shut you down and buy into the idea that pursuing your goals is hopeless, or you can let it push you further and motivate you to work harder.